ebeshero/DHClass-Hub/virtualClasses.md

 * F 3/27: Topic: bad mapping data for QGIS
     * [Zoom session: with markers indicating when we exited into breakout sessions and returned for full class discussion](https://pitt.zoom.us/rec/share/_ZR1c6zo2EpOYqPEyWv-Bf8EPIG_eaa81SFI8vAEzx7DEsUEgYYelwtbx_wq4bFH)
-    * (Sorry, the individual breakout sessions were not recorded.)
+    * (Sorry, the individual breakout sessions were not recorded, but we recommend jumping between the markers we set from when we exited to when we returned.)